-Associate's Degree in Nursing required.
-Bachelor of Science in Nursing (BSN) or enrolled in BSN program preferred.
-If hired after January 1, 2018, Bachelor’s Degree or in progress required, or, an Associate’s Degree in Nursing with a Bachelor’s Degree in another field and a Master’s Degree in Nursing or in progress required.
-Minimum three years critical care, critical care transport, or emergency nursing experience required.
+Bachelor of Science Degree in Nursing (BSN) required.
+If hired into the CN-C CCST position prior to April 1, 2020, an Associate Degree or Diploma Degree in Nursing required.
+Minimum of two years’ experience in critical care or emergency nursing required.
 Active California Registered Nurse (RN) license required.
 American Heart Association Basic Life Support (BLS) certification, Advanced Cardiac Life Support (ACLS) certification, and Pediatric Advanced Life Support (PALS) certification required.
 Advanced Trauma Core Nursing required.
 Critical Care Registered Nurse certification preferred.
 Other as outlined in the department Plan for Providing Care.

 Able to work in confined spaces.
-Demonstrates proficient competencies in critical care clinical nursing.
+Demonstrates advanced competencies in critical care, sedation and patient transport.
 Skillfully adapts a variety of clinical settings.
-Ability to apply theoretical concepts to clinical practice and continually expands knowledge base and clinical skills with a focus in critical care, sedation, and patient transport.
+Ability to apply theoretical concepts to clinical practice and continually expands knowledge base and clinical skills with a focus in area of specialty and population served.
 Basic knowledge of healthcare regulations and accreditation required.
-Exhibit professional behavior at all times.
-Able to: speak, read and write legibly in English (and Spanish preferred) with professional quality; use computer, printer, and software programs necessary to the position, e.g., Word, Excel, Outlook, PowerPoint, electronic medical record, electronic event reporting program; troubleshoot and calibrate patient care equipment; perform technical patient care activities; relate and communicate positively, effectively, and professionally with others; be assertive and consistent in following and/or enforcing policies; work calmly and respond courteously when under pressure; lead, supervise, teach, and collaborate; accept direction; think critically; work independently with minimal supervision; perform basic math and statistical functions; manage multiple assignments effectively; organize and prioritize workload; work well under pressure; problem solve; recall information with accuracy; pay close attention to detail; distinguish colors and smells as necessary for patient care; hear sufficiently for general conversation in person and on the telephone; identify and distinguish various sounds associated with the work place; see adequately to read computer screens, medical records, and written documents necessary to position; discern temperature variances through touch.
+Exhibits professional behavior at all times and works calmly and responds courteously when under pressure.
+Able to: speak, read and write legibly in English (and Spanish preferred) with professional quality; use computer, printer and software programs necessary to the position, e.g., Word, Excel, Outlook, PowerPoint, electronic medical record, electronic event reporting program; troubleshoot and calibrate patient care equipment; perform technical patient care activities; relate and communicate positively, effectively and professionally with others; be assertive and consistent in following and/or enforcing policies; lead, supervise, teach and collaborate; accept direction; think critically; work independently with minimal supervision; perform basic math functions; manage multiple assignments effectively; organize and prioritize workload; problem solve; recall information with accuracy; pay close attention to detail; distinguish colors and smells as necessary for patient care; discern temperature variances through touch; hear sufficiently for general conversation in person and on the telephone; identify and distinguish various sounds associated with the work place; see adequately to read computer screens, medical records and written documents necessary to position.